Utilising classroom spaces effectively for better learning

 In the above pictures, we can see three very different but common types of classroom spaces.
 Where do you think the students and teachers are enjoying the most; and the least?
 Why?

 While there are no good and bad classrooms, the learning environment for students can always be made better.
 Students and teachers spend a large part of their day in the classroom engaging with new concepts and developing skills.
-It is essential that while this engagement, the physical environment around children is conducive to learning, creativity and curiosity.
+It is essential that the physical environment around children is conducive to learning, creativity and curiosity.
 It is also important that the spaces reflect the purpose of a school classroom – to provide a context of education.

 Here are a few tips for designing enabling and effective classroom spaces: